 Since Creative Commons was founded, much has changed in the way people share and how the internet operates.
 In many places around the world, the restrictions on using creative works have increased.
 Yet sharing and remixing are the norm online.
 Think about your favorite video mashup or even the photos your friend posted on social media last week.
 Sometimes this type of sharing and remixing happen in violation of copyright law, and sometimes they happen within social media networks that do not allow those works to be shared on other parts of the web.

 In domains like textbook publishing, academic research, documentary film, and many more, restrictive copyright rules continue to inhibit creation, access, and remix.
 CC tools help to solve this problem.
-Today Creative Commons licenses are used on nearly 2 billion works online across 9 million websites.
+Today Creative Commons licenses are used on approximately 2.5 billion works online across 9 million websites.
 The grand experiment that started about 20 years ago has been a success, including in ways unimagined by CC’s founders.

 While other custom open copyright licenses have been developed in the past, we recommend using Creative Commons licenses because they are up to date, free-to-use, and have been broadly adopted by governments, institutions and individuals as the global standard for open copyright licenses.

 In the next section, you’ll learn more about what Creative Commons looks like today—the licenses, the organization, and the movement.